amadoood/EC463_Team10--Mug-Exchange/SQL_Query.md

 | `phone`      | VARCHAR(20) NULL                  | optional                  |
 | `created_at` | TIMESTAMP DEFAULT CURRENT_TIMESTAMP |                           |

+The users table stores all identity information, with id as the permanent unique key and email as the unique login. phone is optional for SMS reminders, and created_at is auto-generated for analytics and traceability.
+Every order and event in the system references a specific user through this table

 ## Table: `mugs`

 | Column            | Type                                                     | Notes                                           |